industrial-optimization-group/desdeo-webui/README.md

 ## Code formatting and linting

-To improve code maintainability, the project is configured with [Prettier](https://prettier.io/) and [ESLint](https://eslint.org/) enabled.
+To support code maintainability, the project is configured with [Prettier](https://prettier.io/) and [ESLint](https://eslint.org/) enabled.
 The ESLint configuration is the default one from the SvelteKit template.
 Prettier is configured to use vanilla formatting rules.